denbydigital/my-resume/README.md

 ---

-## CONTENT FUNDAMENTALS — how Avery Sloane writes
+## CONTENT FUNDAMENTALS — how Laura Denby writes

 The voice is **the warm-but-credible expert**: plain-spoken, confident, never hypey.
 It sounds like a senior engineer who has also sat in the boardroom.